 Your index orders the matching results from most to less relevant according to the input received from Coveo ML.

-The index returns the search results to the Search API, which forwards them to the Coveo widget in your ServiceNow instance.
-The widget then displays the results to the user.
+The index returns the search results to the Search API, which forwards them to the search interface in your ServiceNow instance.
+The widget or search page then displays the results to the user via the search interface you built.

-The Coveo widget sends user behavior information, i.e., which search result user clicks, through the Coveo Usage Analytics (Coveo UA) API.
+The search interface sends user behavior information, i.e., which search result user clicks, through the Coveo Usage Analytics (Coveo UA) API.

-This usage analytics data is stored in your Coveo Cloud organization.
+This usage analytics data is stored in your Coveo organization.

 Coveo ML learns from usage analytics data and deducts user behavior patterns.
-This information helps returning more relevant results every time a ServiceNow user interacts with a Coveo for ServiceNow widget.
+This information helps returning more relevant results every time a ServiceNow user interacts with a Coveo for ServiceNow widget or with your built-in Coveo-powered search page.